harshen/jQuery-countdownTimer/README.md

 bundle exec jekyll serve
 ```

-Open your browser and access [http://localhost:4000](http://localhost:4000) and access the website locally.
+Open your browser, go to [http://localhost:4000](http://localhost:4000) and access the website locally.